England: Dorset – 5 nights

 Temperature and rainfall chart for Salisbury

 A veritable feast of a day for connoisseurs of Thomas Hardy, country churches, and the English landscape at its best.
 First a short transfer (included), explore much-photographed Milton Abbas complete with ancient abbey.
 Then walk through picturesque Dorset countryside, discover the church at Hilton, and feudal and almost inaccessible Bingham’s Melcombe (more Hardy), before heading for the heights at the Dorset Gap and supper and overnight at the perfect thatched pub.
-(Medium: 5¼ hrs, 18km, CUSs 455m, or easy-medium: 4 hrs, 14km, CUSs 315m using lift at start)
+(Easy-medium: 4 hrs walking (allow 5¼ hrs), 14 km (9 miles), CUSs 315m)

 Day 3 - Plush to Evershot

 A switchback day of five valleys and four ridges, taking in lunch at pretty Cerne Abbas, famous for its virile giant carved in the chalk.
 Then a lovely walk up through Cerne Park and over to the Sydling valley, remote and agricultural, and to the next – Frome St Quentin and its old church, before finally reaching Evershot, and staying in Hardy’s old “Sow and Acorn”.
-(Medium-hard: 7 hrs, 22km, CUSs 640m, or medium: 4 hrs, 14km, CUSs 400m using lift at start)
+(Medium-hard: 7 hrs walking (allow 9¼ hrs), 22 km (14 miles), CUSs 640m, OR Medium: 4 hrs walking (allow 5¼ hrs), 14 km (9 miles), CUSs 400m using lift at start)

 Day 4 - Evershot to Bridport

 This beautiful and easier walk takes in some gorgeous countryside – ancient lanes, former parkland, a country house garden and a watermill.
-Garden lovers should visit Mapperton (March-Oct, not Sat); take tea at the Mill at Mangerton, and the final walk into Bridport will surprise you in its tranquillity.
-At journey’s end, explore Georgian Bridport too.
-(Medium: 5¼ hrs, 20km, CUS 320m or easy-medium: 4¾ hrs, 17km, CUSs 255m using lift at start)
+Garden lovers should visit Mapperton; take tea at the Mill at Mangerton, and the final walk into Bridport will surprise you in its tranquility.
+At journey’s end, explore Georgian Bridport too – in July you might catch its annual folk festival, with music and Morris dancing in the streets.
+(Medium: 5 hrs walking (allow 6¾ hrs), 20 km (12½ miles), CUS 320m OR Easy-medium: 4¾ hrs walking (allow 6¼ hrs), 17 km (10½ miles), CUSs 255m using lift at start)

 Day 5 - Bridport to Lyme Regis

-A day of two options – either join the South West Coast Path at West Bay and enjoy an undulating (!) walk with fabulous views along the Jurassic Coast (Medium-hard: 18km, 5¼ hrs, CUSs 750m) or continue your treat of unspoilt Dorset countryside, villages and churches, with lunch at Whitchurch Canonicorum before joining the end of the Wessex Ridgeway as it snakes its way craftily through Lyme’s back door.
-(Medium-hard: 6 hrs, 21km, 430m)
+A day of two options – either join the South West Coast Path at West Bay and enjoy an undulating (!) walk with fabulous views along the Jurassic Coast (Medium-hard: 5¾ hrs walking (allow 7¾ hrs), 19 km (12 miles), CUSs 750m) or continue your treat of unspoilt Dorset countryside, villages and churches, with lunch at Whitchurch Canonicorum before joining the end of the Wessex Ridgeway as it snakes its way craftily through Lyme’s back door.
+(Medium-hard: 6 hrs walking (allow 8 hrs), 21 km (12½ miles), CUSs 430m)

 Depart for home (or choose to stay further nights)